annotation/text-fabric/docs/Api/General.md

         end:
         ```

+        ???+ note "Parent"
+            The `node-or-set` bit is an atom line, it acts as the *parent* of the quantifier.

+        ???+ note "Multiple quantifiers"
+            You may have multiple quantifiers for one parent.

         ???+ note "Not in result tuples"
             Whereas a the search for a normal template
             proceeds by finding a tuples that instantiates all it nodes